access-ci-org/Integration_Roadmaps/docs/contributing.md

 `user/clear-purpose-of-proposed-changes` (e.g. `mollycule/add-readthedocs-contribute-doc`)

 # Contributing code

-This repository follows the [GitHub flow](#github-flow) model as a workflow for collaborating.

 In order to contribute to the [Integration Roadmaps documentation][documentation], you must first be part of the [access-ci-org organization][ACCESS GitHub organization].